 - Tingling pain

 - Gangrene (the foot may turn dark purple, blue, or gray)

 - Avoid walking on feet, as it may cause tissue damage

-There are many problems that come from cold stress, and you must always be on the lookout for them.
+Many problems come from cold stress, and you must always be on the lookout for them.
 Not only that, but these conditions are insidious as well, fogging the mind and making it almost impossible for the victim to get to safety.
 You must look out for others who are suffering and do not know it, because they could die without proper care.
 Use a buddy system to watch over each other.
 Keep everyone safe, and everyone will keep you safe from these dangers.

-Also, don't miss out on our FREE training videos covering a variety of OSHA related safety topics.
+Also, don't miss out on our FREE training videos covering a variety of OSHA-related safety topics.
 Check out our video library here.